Top Questions

 • Price determined and listed in the Library's catalog (for items without a cover or list price in US Dollars)

-Your library card can do more than borrow books.
+Your Library Card can do more than borrow books.
 It can get you free or low-cost tickets to local museums, theaters, science centers, zoos, and more through Discover & Go.
 It's one more way we connect you to your community.

 Who can use it?